google/security-research/kernelctf/style_guide.md

 ## Naming conventions

-Use describing names for including but not limited to: variables, functions, defines.
+Use descriptive names for including but not limited to: variables, functions, defines.

 Make sure that the name is not misleading.